celery/kombu/_sources/userguide/connections.txt

   to the specified server.
 Default is ``False``.
   Only supported by the amqp and pika transports, and not by AMQP 0-9-1.
 :connect_timeout: Timeout in seconds for connecting to the server.
-May not be suported by the specified transport.
+May not be supported by the specified transport.
 :transport_options: A dict of additional connection arguments to pass to alternate kombu channel implementations.
 Consult the transport documentation for available options.